Clima, Recursos Naturales y Medio Ambiente

 Objectives of the area “Climate, Natural Resources and Environment”

-The objectives identified in this area are to combat climate change through a better understanding of its causes, evolution, risks, impacts and opportunities; and protect, restore, sustainably manage natural resources and the transition to a low-carbon and resource-efficient circular economy, as well as biodiversity exploration, analysis and foresight.
+The objectives identified in this area are to combat climate change through a better understanding of its causes, evolution, risks, impacts and opportunities; protect, restore, sustainably manage natural resources and the transition to a low-carbon and resource-efficient circular economy, as well as biodiversity exploration, analysis and foresight.

 This area is considered important to the EU; the Commission has dedicated 3 of the 5 missions identified in Horizon Europe.

-– Adaptation to climate change, including social transformation.
+– Adaptation to climate change, including social transformation

-– Health of oceans, seas, coastal and inland waters.
+– Health of oceans, seas, coastal and inland waters

-– Smart and climate-neutral cities.
+– Smart and climate-neutral cities

-In the first case, the EU’s objective is to maximize the impact of support for research and innovation focused on developing solutions to adapt to climate change and to demonstrate its relevance for society and citizens.
+In the first case, the EU’s objective is to maximise the impact of support for research and innovation focused on developing solutions to adapt to climate change and to demonstrate its relevance for society and citizens.

 50%

-of LIFE projects financed
+Of LIFE projects financed

 2